Ayush272002/Solidity-Contracts-Test-Suite/README.md

 This command will execute all test cases defined in the `test/` directory and provide feedback on the contract behavior.

-Feel free to read more about secure deploy at Open Zepplin : https://www.openzeppelin.com/
+Feel free to read more about secure deploy at [Open Zepplin](https://www.openzeppelin.com/)

 Feel free to extend the test suite or provide additional contracts as needed.
 Happy testing!